AishwaryVishwakarma/NextJs-Starter-App/README.md

 # Next.js Starter App

 This is a sleek and lightweight starter template for building modern web applications using [Next.js](https://nextjs.org).
-Set up with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app), it provides everything you need to kick-start your project with clean folder structure, optimized fonts, and a simple configuration to get you running quickly.
+Set up with [create-next-app](https://nextjs.org/docs/app/api-reference/cli/create-next-app), it provides everything you need to kick-start your project with clean folder structure, and a simple configuration to get you running quickly.

 ## Features: